wds4/tapestry-protocol/tips/core-protocol/livingTapestry.md

 the living tapestry
 -----

-The goal of this protocol is to achieve the living tapestry: the full decentralization of the tapestry protocol.
-This means that the protocol is managed completely by the web of trust and there is no longer any need for this protocol to be stewarded by a repo manager.
+The goal of this protocol is to get to the point that it is managed completely by your web of trust.
+At that point, there will no longer be a need for this repository.
+It will live in the community.

 Of note, this may be understood to occur in stages and in varying degrees.
-Stewardship of individual TIPs rather than stewardship of the entire protocol as a whole should be understood as a step towards the goal of the the living tapestry, even though stewardship will continue to play a role.
+Stewardship of individual TIPs by a myriad of entities rather than stewardship of the entire protocol by a single entity should be understood as a step towards the goal of the the living tapestry, even though stewardship will continue to play a role.